(This is also the transcript, or text, from a podcast which you can find on my podcast channel. Click this link here.)

 Exactly!
-How you plan to improve it incredibly important.
+How you plan to improve it is incredibly important.
 With my help and support you will achieve your goal.
-However in order for me to provide my help and support, I need your support.
+However in order to provide you with my help and support, I need your support.

 How can you support me?
 Well you can book lessons with me, by going to my website (maybe you are already on my website if you are reading this, if not click here. www.teacherdom.com).
 You can support me by following my blog, my website, and following these podcasts. (click this link to visit my podcast channel)